paxdotdev/docs/src/status-sept-2022.md

  3. keeping each chassis updated over time with the addition of further native rendering elements, like form controls and drawing primitives

 #### More primitives, form controls, and layout components
-Pax's component library is just getting started, and to be a truly useful UI and graphics toolkit it requires a more thorough standard library.
+Pax's component library is just getting started, and to be a truly useful GUI and graphics toolkit it requires a more thorough standard library.

 Some of the high-priority upcoming pieces: